koordinator-sh/koordinator/docs/proposals/scheduling/20260623-shared-plugin-cache-and-unified-event-dispatcher.md

 - 2026-07-01: Address review feedback — add a full DeviceShare migration example demonstrating SharedPluginCache + CacheReserver on nodeDeviceCache (Start, event handlers, AssumePod/ForgetPod, and Plugin.Reserve/Unreserve integration) to validate the interface shape.
+- 2026-07-02: Address review feedback — replace the naive "skip if assumed" strategy in OnPodAdd/OnPodUpdate with a reconcile-on-event pattern that handles the case where the informer event's pod object differs from what Reserve assumed (different node, mutated annotations, or deletion before binding).
+AssumePod now snapshots (nodeName + allocations) rather than just nodeName; reconcileAssumed rolls the snapshot back and applies the event's authoritative state.
+Invariant 1 rewritten from "no double-count" to "reconciliation on informer event."
+Mirrors kube-scheduler's schedulerCache.addPod.